 The Music Library Association is the professional association for music libraries and librarianship in the United States.
 Founded in 1931, it has an international membership of librarians, musicians, scholars, educators, and members of the book and music trades.
-Complementing the Association’s national and international activities are eleven regional chapters that carry out its programs on the local level.
+Complementing the Association’s national and international activities are ten regional chapters that carry out its programs on the local level.

 MLA publishes the journal Notes, the world’s leading journal in its field.

 MLA’s development program attracts individual and corporate donors whose financial support further the purposes of the Association —

 - to promote the establishment, growth, and use of music libraries

 - to encourage the collection of music and music literature in libraries

 - to increase efficiency in music library service and administration